Hellmonk/bloatcrawl2/README.md

    * can worship Ash, but their curse immunity leaves

 Felid
    * can wear 4 rings.
-Why not?
-They have four identical "hands"...
-I find that this helps to balance their severe limitations a bit better and make the early game a bit more doable.
-   * move faster as they advance in levels.
+   * Move speed (in Quick Mode) goes up as they advance in levels.
    * have exactly 9 lives right at the beginning, which never increases.
 How many lives can you end up with at the end of the game?
-   * no loss of experience when death happens
+   * no loss of experience on death

 Ghouls
    * ghouls automatically eat some of the corpses they kill to heal and cure rot

 Halfling
-   * added wild magic mutation at the level 8, 16, and 24, making it much more difficult for them to cast spells, but they are quite powerful when they do.
+   * wild magic at level 8, 16, and 24, making it more difficult to cast spells, but those spells are quite powerful.
-   * added an extraordinary level of magic resistance
+   * an extraordinary level of magic resistance
    * improved conjuration apt from -2 to +2

 Kobold